Storytelling Programs by

 "As Abigail Gray, Clifton kept an audience of about 50 children and adults spellbound..."

-As Abigail Gray, an Abolitionist farm wife of 1859, Sharon will tell true stories of the Underground Railroad of southeastern Indiana and points North and South from there.
-These stories are full of real adventure, espionage, intrigue, and danger, sprinkled with humor as "Abigail" tells about the tricks played on the Copperheads and other slave catchers by Free Black and White Abolitionists.
+As Abigail Gray, an Abolitionist farm wife of 1859, Sharon tells the true stories of the Underground Railroad of southeastern Indiana and points north and south.
+These stories are full of real adventure, espionage, intrigue, and danger, sprinkled with humor as "Abigail" tells about the tricks played on slave hunters by white and free black abolitionists.

 Sharon received a Frank Basile Emerging Stories Fellowship in 2004 to develop this important program.
 She was one of two recipients for the year.
 Abigail Gray: Living Under the Drinking Gourd premiered in 2004 at the Indiana History Center in Indianapolis.